HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                             <td>
                                                                                                                                                         </td>
                                                             <td>
-                                                                    <div>Specifies the name of the existing virtual volume to be admitted to an existing Remote Copy group.</div>
+                                                                    <div>Specifies the name of the existing virtual volume to be admitted to an existing Remote Copy group.
+ Used with state[s] - add_volume, remove_volume</div>
                                                                             </td>
         </tr>
                     </table>